 General Model FAQs

-What is the status of the Cell and Gene Therapy Access Model?
+What is the status of the Cell and Gene Therapy (CGT) Access Model?

 Following a successful negotiation period, the two drug manufacturers of gene therapies for treating sickle cell disease — bluebird bio, Inc. and Vertex Pharmaceuticals, Incorporated — have each entered into separate agreements with CMS to participate in the Cell and Gene Therapy Access Model.
-Under the model, these manufacturers will offer new, outcomes-based arrangements to state Medicaid agencies.
-States have until February 28, 2025, to review the outcomes-based arrangements negotiated by CMS and offered by the manufacturers and decide whether to apply to participate in the model.
-In addition, states may choose to apply for optional model funding by responding to the Notice of Funding Opportunity (NOFO), but they are not required to respond to the NOFO to participate in the model.
-The deadline for responding to the NOFO is also February 28, 2025.
-States may begin participation in the model anytime between January 2025 and January 2026.
-CMS is providing technical assistance to all interested states to help them understand the terms of each outcomes-based agreement and assist in their decision-making regarding model participation.
+Under the model, these manufacturers offer outcomes-based arrangements (OBAs) to state Medicaid agencies.
+Upon application and acceptance into the model, 33 states, along with the District of Columbia and Puerto Rico, representing 84% of Medicaid beneficiaries with SCD, are now beginning participation in the model on a rolling basis between March 1, 2025 and January 1, 2026.
+In addition, seven of the participating states and the District of Columbia received Cooperative Agreement awards beginning on August 1, 2025.
+CMS is continuing to provide technical assistance to all participating states to help onboard them to the model and implement the OBAs.

-What entities are eligible to apply for participation in the CGT Access Model?
+What entities were eligible to apply for participation in the CGT Access Model?

-There are two types of participants in the model, states, and pharmaceutical manufacturers.
-All states and U.S. territories that participate in the Medicaid Drug Rebate Program (MDRP) are eligible to apply to participate in the model.
-Pharmaceutical manufacturers that participate in the MDRP and market U.S. Food & Drug Administration (FDA)-approved or -licensed gene therapies for the treatment of severe sickle cell disease are also eligible to participate in the model.
+There are two types of participants in the model: states and pharmaceutical manufacturers.
+All states and U.S. territories that participate in the Medicaid Drug Rebate Program (MDRP) were eligible to apply to participate in the model.
+Pharmaceutical manufacturers that participate in the MDRP and market U.S. Food & Drug Administration (FDA)-approved or -licensed gene therapies for the treatment of severe sickle cell disease were also eligible to participate in the model.
 Participation in the CGT Access Model is voluntary for both manufacturers and states.

 Why does the CGT Access Model begin with a focus on sickle cell disease?